timescale/docs/getting-started/data-retention.md

 ## Manually drop older hypertable chunks

-To manually remove data on a once-off basis, use the TimescaleDB function [`drop_chunks()`][drop-chunks].
+To manually remove data on a once-off basis, use the Timescale function [`drop_chunks()`][drop-chunks].

 This function takes similar arguments to the data retention policy.
 However, in addition to letting you drop data older than a particular interval, it also lets you drop data that is newer than a particular interval.
 This means you can drop data from an interval that is bounded on both ends.

 To drop all data older than three weeks, run: